opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/sdrs_protected_instance_v1.md

 * `name` - (Required) The name of a protected instance.

 * `description` - (Optional) The description of a protected instance.
 Changing this creates a new instance.
+Changing this will create a new resource.

 * `group_id` - (Required) Specifies the ID of the protection group where a protected instance is added.
+Changing this will create a new resource.

-* `server_id` - (Required) Specifies the ID of the production site server.
+* `server_id` - (Required) Specifies the ID of the protected ECS instance.
+Changing this will create a new resource.

--> When the API is successfully invoked, the DR site server will be automatically created.
+-> When the API is successfully invoked, the disaster recovery instance will be automatically created.

-* `subnet_id` - (Optional) Specifies the network ID of the subnet for the primary NIC on the DR site server.
+* `subnet_id` - (Optional) Specifies the network ID of the subnet.
+Changing this will create a new resource.
-  The value is the same as that of `network_id` obtained using the VPC API.

 * `ip_address` - (Optional) Specifies the IP address of the primary NIC on the DR site server.
   This parameter is valid only when `subnet_id` is specified.
+Changing this will create a new resource.

 * `delete_target_server` - (Optional) Specifies whether to delete the DR site server.
 The default value is `false`.